-- Years of reasonable and consistent profitability preferably showing growth. - Ensuring that contracts with suppliers and customers are in order. - Securing assets such as intellectual property. - Checking out any threats such as potential litigation. - Making certain that key staff are in place and are likely to remain.
+- Checking out any potential threats such as potential litigation. - Making certain that the key staff are in place and are likely to remain.
 Ideally, it should be possible for the business to be run independently without your involvement.

-You may decide to market your business yourself, but be warned that this can be more difficult than you think and the last thing you want is employees or competitors becoming aware that your business is up for sale.
+You may decide to market your business yourself, but be warned that this can be more difficult than you think.
+The last thing you want is employees or competitors becoming aware that your business is up for sale.
+Advertising is the obvious initial route, and most sellers will use one of the major internet sites.
+However, if you are hoping to attract a venture capitalist or private investor, then it will almost certainly be necessary to use an agent to represent you.

-Setting the selling price will probably be the most difficult aspect of the sale.
+Setting the selling price will probably be the most difficult aspect of the sale process.
 There are various models which you can use based on either your business's profitability or its assets.
 There is no right approach, and it may be a case of coming up with a price range rather than a specific figure.